SAP/cloud-security-services-integration-library/java-security/README.md

 ### Create a Token Object
 This decodes an encoded access token (Jwt token) and parses its json header and payload.
-The `Token` interface provides a simple access to its JWT header parameters and its claims .
+The `Token` interface provides a simple access to its JWT header parameters and its claims.

 ```java
 String authorizationHeader = "Bearer eyJhbGciOiJGUzI1NiJ2.eyJhh...";